The Traditional Art of Beauty and Perfume in Ancient Korea {Cultural Notes} {Beauty Notes}

 A postcard used by a French missionary in 1910.
 The caption reads, "A Corean Singer & Maid"; The first was identified as a Kisaeng, from Chosun

 New make-up styles and cosmetics were introduced in Korea in the late 19th century following the Treaty of Kanghwa in 1876 when Korean ports opened to foreign trade.
-European cosmetics, in particular French ones, were imported starting in the early 20th century and they were so popular that it prompted the creation in 1916 of the first face powder ever manufactured in Korea, Pak’s powder.
+European cosmetics, in particular French brands, were imported starting in the early 20th century.
+They were so popular that they created the impetus for the creation in 1916 of the first face powder ever manufactured in Korea, Pak's powder.
+Its release marked the advent of a modern, industrial age for beauty in Korea.

 The famous kisaeng Hwang Jin-I played by South Korean actress Ha Ji-Won in a TV drama, from Chosun